-- Olive green anorak jacket — Keeps me warm on cold/rainy days
+- Olive green anorak jacket — This keeps me warm on cold/rainy days

 - Black + white long-sleeve tees — A style basic that can be worn alone or layered

-- Grey sweatpants — I love these because they are comfortable and easy to throw on for quick errands
+- Grey sweatpants — I love these because they are easy to throw on for quick errands

-- Dark denim — Looks great + pairs well with different tops
+- Dark denim —Pairs well with different tops

-- Pink slip-on sneakers — Comfy and easy to slip on
+- Pink slip-on sneakers — Comfortable and easy to slip on